swharden/AbfSharp/README.md

 How much memory does ABFsharp require?
 A 1-hour 20kHz recording has 72 million points.
 Storing these as double (64-bit) values, that's 576 MB.
 Even if the memory requirement is doubled due to an architecture that favors immutability, any modern computer will handle this without concern.

-## Quickstart Examples
+## Quickstart

 These examples demonstrate how to use ABFsharp in combination with [ScottPlot](http://swharden.com/scottplot/) to perform common ABF plotting tasks.

-All examples use code similar to the following:
+Examples code is wrapped in supportive statements like these:

 ```cs
 var abf = new ABFsharp.ABF("file.abf");